Kangol was the largest hat manufacturer in the world, and probably remains one of the best known headwear brands.

 Kangol acquired a millinery factory in Luton in 1979.
 There they installed Graham Smith (born 1938), a well-regarded milliner, as their design director from 1981.
 Smith would design Kangol hats that would be worn by Diana, Princess of Wales (1961 – 1997), among others.

-Marmon Group was keen to divest Kangol Helmets due to the risk of lawsuits in the US.
+Marmon Group was keen to divest Kangol Helmets due its small turnover and its exposure to lawsuits in the United States.
 To prevent the closure of the factory, management bought the company for £450,000 in 1981.
 The former subsidiary did not retain the rights to the Kangol brand name.

 Kangol recorded sales of 4.8 million hats in America in 1985.
 The kangaroo logo was added from 1985, supposedly because American consumers were requesting “the kangaroo hats”.